 Stanelco RF Technologies Limited is involved in the development, manufacture and supply of thermal process solutions.
 Biome Bioplastics Limited, Biome Bioplastics Inc (USA) and Biome Bioplastics Inc (Canada) are companies that specialises in the formulation and manufacture and sale of bio-based and biodegradable plastics.
-InGel Technologies Limited is dormant and Aquasol Limited is non trading.
+InGel Technologies Limited is dormant and Aquasol Limited is non trading not requiring an audit.